-nt in rents.These findings are not unexpected, given that there ist sufficient tominimal market-rate low-rise development occurring inanslating the gapthese neighborhoods, with affordable product accounting from 2010 to 2017.

-for the vast majority of what is being delivered.
+These findings are not unexpected, given that there is minimal market-rate low-rise development occurring in these neighborhoods, with affordable product accounting for the vast majority of what is being delivered.
 Nonetheless, findings provide a useful comparison to the other neighborhoods under study.